$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Results

-\paragraph{Oracle plan summaries} For comparison, we report results when models have access to oracle content plans, which we denote as \emph{oracle}.
+\paragraph{Oracle plans show there is room for improvement} For comparison, we report results when models have access to oracle content plans, which we denote as \emph{oracle}.
 At inference time, the encoder first encodes the source document, while the decoder gets the gold plan as a forced prompt before generating the summary.
-These oracle experiments provide an upper bound of how these models would perform in a best case scenario.
-In Table \ref{tab:plan_types}, we see that the oracle metrics are higher by a wide margin, of around 10 ROUGE-L points, from the best predicted results.
-This behavior is expected and shows that models can correctly generate summaries in target language from plans in the target language but also from aligned English plans.
-Moreover, it shows that \muplan's mixed language plans provide additional information that models can leverage effectively.
+These oracle experiments provide an upper bound of how \muplan\ models would perform in a best case scenario.
+In Table~\ref{tab:plan_types}, we see that the oracle metrics are higher by a wide margin, of around 10 \mbox{ROUGE-L} points, from the best predicted results.
+This behavior is expected and shows that models can correctly generate summaries from plans in the target language but also from aligned English plans.
+Moreover, these results confirm that \muplan's mixed language plans provide additional information that models can leverage effectively.

+While ROUGE-L scores are much better, we note that oracle plan experiments obtain lower XNLI scores overall.
+This behavior is somewhat expected since the XWikis dataset was created by associating the leading paragraph of a Wikipedia page with the body of the article. \citet{perez-beltrachini-lapata-2021-models} verified whether the lead paragraph constitutes a valid summary, by asking native speakers to ascertain for each sentence in the summary whether it was supported by the document.
+Overall, human judges viewed the summaries as an acceptable (but not perfect) overview of the Wikipedia document, with 60\%--78\% of the summary sentences being supported by the document, depending on language pairs.

-\paragraph{\muplan~enables zero-shot transfer to new language pairs} Table~\ref{tab:zero_shot} shows the results of the zero-shot cross-lingual transfer experiments.
-We see that \muplan\ results in higher ROUGE-L when evaluated on an unseen language pair.
-This result demonstrate that an intermediate planning step can enable the transfer of task knowledge to new language pairs.
+\paragraph{Planning enables zero-shot transfer} Table~\ref{tab:zero_shot} shows the results of our zero-shot cross-lingual transfer experiments.
+We observe that \muplan\ delivers higher ROUGE-L and XNLI scores when evaluated on an unseen language pair.
+This indicates that an intermediate planning step helps transfer task knowledge to new language pairs.